Terms and Conditions

 3.1 All orders for Goods shall be deemed to be an offer by the Buyer to purchase Goods pursuant to these Terms and Conditions and are subject to acceptance by the Seller.
 The Seller may choose not to accept an order for any reason.

 3.2 Where the Goods ordered by the Buyer are not available from stock the Buyer shall be notified and given the option to either wait until the Goods are available from stock or cancel the order and receive a full refund within 14 days.

-3.3 When making an order through the Website, the technical steps the Buyer needs to take to complete the order process are described in Payment and Delivery.
+3.3 When making an order through the Website, the technical steps the Buyer needs to take to complete the order process are described in Orders and Payment.

 4.1 The price of the Goods shall be that stipulated on the Website.
 The price is inclusive of VAT.

 4.2 The total purchase price, including VAT, delivery and other charges, if any, will be displayed in the Buyer’s shopping cart prior to confirming the order.